Wills Power of Attorney Legal Advice How it Works Pricing

 What happens if the estate can’t pay off the debt?

-As outlined above, the Executor of your estate is responsible for paying off your outstanding debts using the money you leave behind in your Will.
-If there’s not enough cash in your estate to cover the debts, your Executor must sell property or other assets to discharge them.
-If there’s still not adequate funds to cover debts after property and assets are sold, the debts are usually written off or “forgiven”.
+If there's not enough cash in your estate to cover the debts, your Executor must sell property or other assets to discharge them.
+If there's still not adequate funds to cover debts after property and assets are sold, the debts are usually written off or “forgiven”.

 Leaving a positive legacy in your Will

-Your Will is your last chance to leave a legacy and ideally you want it to be positive – not one that’s “in the red” and burdened by liabilities your estate needs to make good on.
+Your Will is your last chance to leave a legacy and ideally you want it to be positive – not one that's “in the red” and burdened by liabilities your estate needs to make good on.
+You want your remaining assets to help other family members, not create stress with debt and pushback from creditors looking for repayment.

 As unavoidable as some debts are, writing your Will is the best foundation for a solid estate plan that deals with any contingencies and complications that may crop up after you die.
+In getting strategic about your financial situation, you can ensure there's enough money and plans in place to ensure your wishes are carried through.

 Safewill provides an easy and affordable way to get started on making your Will online in a few easy clicks.